r3eckon/BNG-BeamLegalRacing/README.md

 This is used to create randomized races that still use the same path.
 Used to make the endless "hero" race league more interesting.

-Since version 1.7 race files can contain a **wpspd** value list to set a target speed for the AI at a particular waypoint.
+Since version 1.7 race files can contain a **waypoint speed** value list to set a target speed for the AI at a particular waypoint.
 This feature can be used to fix or refine AI behavior.
-For instance, adding break zones at a spot where the AI keeps crashing due to high speeds.
+For instance, adding brake zones at a spot where the AI keeps crashing due to high speeds.

 Format for this list is **wpspd=WPNAME:SPEED,WPNAME:SPEED, ...**